kar69-96/Volatility-Estimator/README.md

 AI was used for supporting and supplementary tasks throughout the project:

--**Debugging**: AI (primarily Sonnet 4.5) was used for debugging all types of failures.
+- **Debugging**: AI (primarily Sonnet 4.5) was used for debugging all types of failures.
 Very useful in debugging issues with finetuning scripts, which was new to me.
--**Error Handling**: Used to create edge cases and fallbacks if primary approach does not work.
+- **Error Handling**: Used to create edge cases and fallbacks if primary approach does not work.
 LLMs (mainly Codex-mini) were very good at thinking through potential errors and providing fallbacks.
--**Docs**: Used to compile information and create docs (README, SETUP.md, USAGE.md, LAMBDA_SETUP.md) and init files.
+- **Docs**: Used to compile information and create docs (README, SETUP.md, USAGE.md, LAMBDA_SETUP.md) and init files.
 Used Gemini Flash for this.
--**Configurations**: Had trouble configuring complicated files, such as setup_lambda.sh or run.py for CLI commands.
+- **Configurations**: Had trouble configuring complicated files, such as setup_lambda.sh or run.py for CLI commands.
 Opus 4.5 and Codex Max were useful in taking care of tedious tasks so I can focus on backend logic.

 ## Drawbacks